 "It’s been a creative time and then also challenging because of everything that has gone on, not just COVID but everything.
 It’s emotionally exhausting when you log on [to your computer] and someone has been killed or someone else’s family isn’t getting justice.
 On those days you don’t want to write, you want to sit and be in your feelings.
 But there have been good days when I can write all day, and I’ve spent more time with my family.
 We’ve been bike riding, spending quality time.
 I’ve had a lot of time to reflect.
 As Black women, we carry so much.
 We’re moms and wives and concerned about everybody."

 "[A new film called] “Lola/Lisa.”
-It’s a short thriller, shot in three days back in February.
+It’s a short thriller, shot in three days back in February 2020.
 A beautiful, but troubled woman has to face a ghost from her secret past, and she will do whatever it takes to silence, even if it means someone has to die.
-It’s about to world premiere at the Indie Memphis Film Festival and then it will show at the Lone Star Film Festival next month."
+It’s made its world premiere at the Indie Memphis Film Festival and then it will showed at the 2020 Lone Star Film Festival."